bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_07.md

 Q1.
 In the POW system, given each transaction as 249 bytes and if it takes an average of 10 mins to mine a block, find the transaction speed of Bitcoin (per second)?

-There are several ways to increase the transaction speed.
+There are several ways to increase the transaction speed without sacrificing decentralisation.
 One way is to use [layer 2 solutions](https://hackernoon.com/blockchain-scalability-layer2-bitcoin-ethereum-bb34afd1f9d2).

 ## Layer 2 Solutions